EvoVGM: a Deep Variational Generative Model for Evolutionary Parameter Estimation: Introduction

 Typically, evolutionary parameters of these models are jointly represented with different types of high-dimensional variables (discrete and continuous), inducing a computationally intractable joint posterior.
 Bayesian phylogenetic approaches provide methods to efficiently approximate the intractable joint posterior and quantify the uncertainty in the estimation of the parameters \citep{Yang1997, Huelsenbeck2001mrbayes}.
 They mainly implement random-walk Markov Chain Monte Carlo (MCMC) algorithms, which can converge to an accurate posterior but with a considerable cost.
 Furthermore, they are prone to limitations due to the complexity of the posterior \citep{whidden2015}, their dependence on initialization and proposal distribution parameters, and their sensitivity to the prior distributions \citep{Huelsenbeck2002}.
-Recently, variational inference (VI) has sparked interest in phylogenetics as a robust alternative to approximate the intractable posterior by relying on fast optimization methods \citep{Jordan1999, Blei2017, Zhang2019}.
+Recently, variational inference (VI) has sparked interest in phylogenetics as a robust alternative to approximate the intractable posterior by relying on fast optimization methods \citep{Dang2019, Fourment2019, Zhang2019, Zhang2020}.
 VI finds an optimal candidate from a space of tractable distributions that minimizes the Kullback-Leibler (KL) divergence to the exact posterior \cite{Jordan1999, Blei2017}.
-Additionally, it inherently bounds the intractable marginal likelihood of the observed data.
+It inherently bounds the intractable marginal likelihood of the observed data.
 Moreover, VI is also used in building deep generative models \citep{Kingma2014, Rezende2014}.
-However, contrary to Bayesian phylogenetic inference frameworks, most evolutionary-oriented deep generative models do not explicitly consider the underlying evolutionary dynamics of the biological sequences \citep{Sinai2017, Weinstein2021, Amin2021}.
+However, contrary to Bayesian phylogenetic inference frameworks, most evolutionary-oriented deep generative models do not explicitly consider the underlying evolutionary dynamics of the biological sequences \citep{Riesselman2018, Lim2020, Weinstein2021}.

-Here, we propose evoVGM, a deep variational generative model that simultaneously estimates local evolutionary parameters and generates nucleotide sequence data.
-Like phylogenetic inference, we explicitly integrate a continuous-time Markov chain substitution model into the generative model like phylogenetic inference.
-The new method is trained in an unsupervised manner following the evolutionary model constraints.
+Here, we propose EvoVGM, a deep variational generative model that simultaneously estimates local evolutionary parameters and generates nucleotide sequence data.
+Like phylogenetic inference, we explicitly integrate a continuous-time Markov chain substitution model into the generative model.
+The model is trained in an unsupervised manner following the evolutionary model constraints.